smaakage85/dockr/README.md

 ## Workflow

-In order do create the files, that constitute the Docker image, simply invoke the `prepare_docker_image()` function and point to the folder with your package.
+In order do create the files, that will constitute the Docker image, simply invoke the `prepare_docker_image()` function and point to the folder with your package.

 The workflow of `prepare_docker_image()` is summarized below: